HAS-Tools-Fall2020/homework-richardmarcelain/Submissions/marcelain_HW3.md

 3/3 - Nice work!

 FYI for future reference you don't need to list repo changes.
-I can see all of that in your repo history anyway you can just provide your text answers to the qustions.
+I can see all of that in your repo history anyway you can just provide your text answers to the quetions.

 ---